What is the impact of COVID-19 on Fort Campbell?

 Alimony and child support are civil matters, and may require a court order for assistance.

-For more information and assistance, you may contact the Fort Campbell Client Services Office, Building 2765 Tennessee Ave. at 29th Street,.
+For more information and assistance, you may contact the Fort Campbell Client Services Office at Legal Assistance page.or visit the

 I need to verify employment for someone who said they were assigned to Fort Campbell.
 What do I need to do?